PoGaIN: Poisson-Gaussian Image Noise Modeling from Paired Samples: Related work

 \section{Related work}

-Denoising is one of the most fundamental tasks in image restoration.
-It has significant importance, both from an application point of view, and theoretically.
+Denoising is one of the most fundamental tasks in image restoration, with both theoretical impact and practical applications.
 Most classic denoisers, for instance PURE-LET~\cite{luisier2011image}, KSVD~\cite{KSVD}, WNNM~\cite{WNNM}, BM3D~\cite{BM3D}, and EPLL~\cite{EPLL}, require knowledge of the noise level in the input test image.
 Deep learning image denoisers that have shown improved empirical performance~\cite{huang2022neighbor2neighbor,ma2021deep} also require knowledge of noise distributions, if not at test time~\cite{ffdnet}, then at least for training~\cite{elhelou2020blind,elhelou2022bigprior}.
 This is due to the degradation overfitting of deep neural networks~\cite{el2020stochastic}.
-Noise modeling is thus important for both denoisers at test time, and also for acquisition system analysis and dataset modeling for training these denoisers.
-Research has focused on modeling noise from noisy images without relying on ground truth, i.e., noise-free, information~\cite{foi2008practical}.
-However, when ground truth information is available it cannot readily be exploited to improve the modeling, for example in the practical Poisson-Gaussian noise settings~\cite{zhang2019poisson,zhou2020w2s}.
-Both FMD~\cite{zhang2019poisson} and W2S~\cite{zhou2020w2s} thus rely on a noise modeling method that does not consider ground truth noise-free images~\cite{foi2008practical}.
-To our best-knowledge, no method exploiting the additional noise-free information is available.
-Hence, we propose such a solution for modeling the Poisson-Gaussian image noise distribution (PoGaIN), which exploits paired samples (noisy and noise-free images) to significantly improve the modeling accuracy.
-Our approach is based on the cumulant expansion, which is also used by other authors to derive estimators for PoGaIN model parameters, but for different settings like noisy image time series~\cite{6235897} or single noisy images~\cite{zhang:pastel-00003273}.
+Noise modeling is thus important for denoisers at test time, but also for acquisition system analysis and dataset modeling for training these denoisers.
+Past research has focused on modeling noise from noisy images without relying on ground truth, i.e., noise-free, information~\cite{foi2008practical}.
+Interesting approaches, for example Sparse Modeling~\cite{7990585}, Dictionary Learning~\cite{2018} or non-local image denoising methods like SAFPI~\cite{10.1371/journal.pone.0208503}, have been developed to push overall denoising performance.
+However, none of these methods allow easy use of noise-free data when it is available.
+For Poisson-Gaussian noise modeling, for example, both FMD~\cite{zhang2019poisson} and W2S~\cite{zhou2020w2s} rely on a noise modeling method that does not consider ground truth noise-free images~\cite{foi2008practical}.
+Hence, our approach to model the \textbf{Po}isson-\textbf{Ga}ussian \textbf{I}mage \textbf{N}oise (PoGaIN) distribution exploits paired samples (noisy and noise-free images), which significantly improves the modeling accuracy.
+Our method is based on the cumulant expansion, which is also used by other authors to derive estimators for PoGaIN model parameters, but for different input types, such as noisy image time series~\cite{6235897} or single noisy images~\cite{zhang:pastel-00003273}.